Activities that Require Human Subjects Review

 After submitting your protocol

-Your protocol will be review and determined to be Exempt, Expedited or reviewed at the full committee meeting following the deadline day on which you submitted.
+Your protocol will be reviewed and determined to be exempt, expedited or reviewed at the full committee meeting following the deadline day on which you submitted.
+Go to Deadlines & Meeting Dates to see the list of upcoming deadlines for submission.

 If your protocol went to the full committee meeting and was not approved, you will either be required to make very minor revisions, which you will be informed can be returned via email, or you will be informed that your protocol needs significant development and will need to be re-submitted to a future full committee meeting.
 You will be informed of the above via email.